lomska/Visualizing-Global-Trade-Networks/README.md

 - key suppliers of each country and the countries for which it itself is a key supplier;
 - the direction of trade flows.

-# What does this graph represent?
+# What does the graph represent?

 <img src="./assets/Collage_of_3.jpg" width="100%">